Rating Methodology

 It is important to emphasize that this score does not assess the strength of the charity’s strategy, the quality of its activities, the level of its outputs or the impressiveness of its outcomes; rather, it grades whether enough information is disclosed such that any reader could make those assessments.

-The results reporting score is a letter grade based on the relative scoring of the charity compared to all other Canadian charities analyzed.
-Please click to read more information on Social Results Reporting.
+The results reporting grade is based on the relative scoring of the charity compared to all other Canadian charities analyzed.
+Please click to read more information on how results reporting is graded in Results Reporting.

 Financial Transparency (15% of Star Rating)